 All their sustainable sunglasses are made of bamboo, because this type of wood grows faster, takes up less space, requires less replanting, and produces more oxygen than regular woods.
 But the team behind Panda Sunglasses thinks that “fashion with a purpose” is about much more than using sustainable materials.

 It is also about giving back.
 They have teamed up with multiple non-profit organizations all dedicated to helping the earth and the people on it.
-This is organizations such as 1% for the Planet, One Tree Planted, and Kiva.
+These are organizations such as 1% for the Planet, One Tree Planted, and Kiva.
 See all their partners and their stylish eco sunglasses on their website.

 I hope that you liked the list of sustainable sunglasses and would consider buying from one of the brands in the future!

-If you liked the article don’t forget to check out some of our other articles on sustainable fashion such as this one containing a list of sustainable dresses.
-You can also check out some of the other articles on our article page.
+If you liked the article don’t forget to check out some of our other articles on sustainable fashion such as this one containing a list of affordable ethical fashion brands.
+You can also check out some of the other articles here.
 Feel free to leave a comment down below if you have any other suggestions on sunglasses!